GautamDeepak/EMM/EMM_Prac_02.md

 In Prac 1 we had a brief overview of the GEE, JavaScript and learnt how to work with single-band elevation data.
 In this prac, we will work with multi-band image taking Sentinel-2 as an example.
 We will learn to display imagery as true colour and false colour composites, as well as to calculate indices (e.g. NDVI) from multi-spectral imagery.
 By the end of this exercise you will be able to search, find and visualize a broad range of remotely sensed datasets.

 ---------------------------------------------------
-## 4. Searching and importing remote sensing images
+## 1. Searching and importing the Sentinel-2 images

-Now you are ready to get started with images and remote sensing.
 In this exercise, we will work with Sentinel-2 satellite data.
+Let us load a Sentinel-2 scene over Darwin, Australia, into Google Earth Engine to see what it looks like.
+Follow the commands below step-by-step - if you get stuck or can’t follow these instructions alone, then watch the accompanying video.
 About Sentinel-2: Sentinel-2 is a wide-swath, high-resolution, multi-spectral imaging mission supporting Copernicus Land Monitoring studies, including the monitoring of vegetation, soil and water cover, as well as observation of inland waterways and coastal areas.
 Sentinel-2 was developed and operated by the European Space Agency and has been sending data back to Earth since 23 June 2015.
 The Sentinel-2 data contain 13 spectral bands representing TOA reflectance scaled by 10000.

-Let us load a Sentinel-2 scene over Darwin, Australia, into Google Earth Engine to see what it looks like.
-Follow the commands below step-by-step - if you get stuck or can’t follow these instructions alone, then watch the accompanying video.

 1. Just above the Coding panel is the search bar.
 Search for ‘Darwin’ in this GEE search bar, and click the result to pan and zoom the map to Darwin (Figure 2).
 In this exercise, we will work on and around the Darwin region.